neuronumcybernetics/neuronum/README.md

 This command will prompt you for a description (e.g., Test App) and will create

 1. A Stream (STX) so your App can receive requests, and a Transmitter (TX) to match those requests
-2. A new directory named "Test App_<your_node_id>" with the following files
+2. A new directory named "Test App_<your_node_id>" with the necessary files to run your Node

-.env: Stores your Node's credentials for connecting to the network.

-app.py: The main Python script that contains your Node's core logic.

-NODE.md: Public documentation that provides instructions for interacting with your Node.

-config.json: A configuration file that stores metadata about your app and enables Cellai to interact with your Node's data gateways.

-ping.html: A static HTML file used to render web-based responses.

 Change into Node folder
 ```sh